 ActiveMQ and Kafka are designed for different purposes.
 Following are the key differences:

-ActiveMQ supports both message-queues and publishes/subscribe messaging systems.
-Kafka, on the other hand, is based on publish/subscribe but does have certain advantages of message-queues.
+ActiveMQ supports both message queues and publishes/subscribe messaging systems.
+On the other hand, Kafka is based on publish/subscribe but does have certain advantages of message-queues.

 ActiveMQ guarantees that a message will be delivered, but with Kafka, there is a probability (however low it is) that a message might not get delivered.